Chris Narveson

 Christopher Gregg Narveson (/ˈnɑrvɪsən/; born December 20, 1981) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the St. Louis Cardinals, Milwaukee Brewers, and Miami Marlins, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals, Milwaukee Brewers, and Miami Marlins and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Baseball career

 St. Louis Cardinals

-Narveson was originally drafted out of T.C.
-Roberson High School in Asheville, North Carolina by the St. Louis Cardinals in the 2nd round of the 2000 MLB Draft.
+Narveson was originally drafted out of T. C. Roberson High School in Asheville, North Carolina, by the St. Louis Cardinals in the 2nd round of the 2000 MLB Draft.
 He remained in the Cardinals' farm system through 2004, including appearing in the 2003 All-Star Futures Game for the USA Team.

 Colorado Rockies

 Narveson was traded by the Cardinals to the Colorado Rockies on August 11, 2004, along with Luis Martinez, to complete an early trade for Larry Walker.
-He made four starts in AA for the Tulsa Drillers.
+He made four starts in Double-A for the Tulsa Drillers.

 Boston Red Sox

-On March 30, 2005, Narveson was traded by the Rockies to the Boston Red Sox, with Charles Johnson, for Byung-hyun Kim.
-He made 21 appearances (20 starts) for the AAA Pawtucket Red Sox, with an ERA of 4.77.
+On March 30, 2005, Narveson was traded by the Rockies to the Boston Red Sox with catcher Charles Johnson for reliever Byung-hyun Kim.
+He made 21 appearances (20 starts) for the Triple–A Pawtucket Red Sox, with an ERA of 4.77.

 St. Louis Cardinals

 Narveson returned to the Cardinals on August 8, 2005, when they selected him off waivers from the Red Sox.
-He made 15 starts in 2006 for the AAA Memphis Redbirds with a 2.81 ERA and was called up to the big leagues for the first time when rosters expanded in September.
-He made his Major League debut by working 2 innings of relief on September 8, 2006 against the Arizona Diamondbacks, allowing two earned runs.
-He made his first start on September 22, 2006 against the Houston Astros but only lasted 4 innings.
+He made 15 starts in 2006 for the Triple–A Memphis Redbirds with a 2.81 ERA and was called up to the big leagues for the first time when rosters expanded in September.
+He made his Major League debut by working 2 innings of relief on September 8, 2006, against the Arizona Diamondbacks, allowing two earned runs.
+He made his first start on September 22, against the Houston Astros but only lasted 4 innings.
 Overall, he made 5 appearances (with the 1 start) for the Cardinals in 2006 and had an ERA of 4.82 with no decisions.
 He only made 12 minor league starts in 2007 due to a left shoulder injury.

 Milwaukee Brewers

-Narveson signed as a minor league free agent with the Milwaukee Brewers on December 4, 2007 and spent the 2008 season with the AAA Nashville Sounds, where he was 6–13 with a 5.43 ERA in 28 appearances (22 starts).
+Narveson signed as a minor league free agent with the Milwaukee Brewers on December 4, 2007, and spent the 2008 season with the Triple–A Nashville Sounds, where he was 6–13 with a 5.43 ERA in 28 appearances (22 starts).

-He was recalled by the Brewers from Nashville on June 14, 2009 and pitched in his first game with Milwaukee on June 15.
+Narveson was recalled by the Brewers from Nashville on June 14, 2009 and pitched in his first game with Milwaukee on June 15.
 He was outrighted to Nashville on July 13 after being designated for assignment.
 He was called up again on August 21 and appeared in a game the next day, earning his first major league win.
 He entered the Brewers starting rotation on September 13 making a spot start in place of Manny Parra and gained his first major league win as a starter on September 23, striking out 10 in the process.